 Exit Loan Counseling

-FSA recipients will receive an electronic notification via “My WGU Student Portal” on the requirement to complete exit loan counseling at StudentLoans.gov website.
-If the student did not complete the online exit counseling, the university will send the PDF version of the Exit Counseling Guide for Federal Student Loan Borrowers via email to the student borrower at his personal/home email address within 30 days after the university learns that the student borrower failed to complete the exit counseling as required.
+Federal Student Aid recipients will receive an electronic notification via “My WGU Student Portal” on the requirement to complete exit loan counseling at StudentLoans.gov website.
+If the student did not complete the online exit counseling, the university will send the PDF version of the Exit Counseling Guide for Federal Student Loan Borrowers via email to the student borrower at his personal/home email address within 30 days after the University learns that the student borrower failed to complete the exit counseling as required.